iMMUNE DYSREGULATION IN LYME DISEASE

 Jan 01

-Immune Dysfunction and Dysregulation in Lyme Disease
+Immune Dysregulation in Lyme Disease: Why Symptoms Persist

 2

-Visited 2074 Times, 1 Visit today
+Visited 2098 Times, 1 Visit today

-Immune Dysfunction and Dysregulation in Lyme Disease
+Immune Dysregulation in Lyme Disease: Why Symptoms Persist

-Immune dysregulation in Lyme disease may help explain why symptoms such as fatigue, pain, and cognitive changes can persist—even when standard tests are normal and initial treatment has been completed.
+Immune dysregulation in Lyme disease may help explain why symptoms such as fatigue, pain, and cognitive changes can persist—even when tests are normal and initial treatment has been completed.

 Why symptoms can persist after infection